Nenjirukkum Varai (2006 film): Plot

 Ganesan is a slum boy who drives an auto to support his family.
 Bhuvana is the neglected daughter of a rich man Rangasamy and is in search of true love.
 Bhuvana is drawn to Ganesh's honesty and good heart.
-She confesses her love to Ganesh, but he turns her away, saying that a rich girl like her would never be able to live a life of poverty with him.
-Bhuvana tells Ganesh that she will show him that she can do it and comes to his house with just the clothes on herself.
+She confesses her love to Ganesh, but he turns her away, saying that a rich girl like her would never be able to live in poverty with him.
+Bhuvana tells Ganesh she will show him she can do it and comes to his house with just the clothes on herself.
 As Bhuvana and Ganesh share a happy love and understanding, life is all roses until a storm disrupts their happiness.
 Bhuvana meets with an accident and fights for her life.
 The doctors say that nothing but a heart transplant could save her.
 Ganesh has no money for the operation and is unable to bear the thought of a life without Bhuvana.

-Ganesh collects about two lakhs out of three, which is not accepted in the hospital counter.
-He approaches KRS, the hospital MD, in his VIP party and causes a ruckus.
+Ganesh collects about two lakhs out of three, which is not accepted at the hospital counter.
+He approaches KRS, the hospital MD, at his VIP party and causes a ruckus.
 He gets arrested and is detained in a room.
 He becomes frustrated, holds the emergency room hostage, and threatens to blow up the 40 people inside.
 The hostages include the cardiologist who refused to operate on his lover, a minister hiding from journalists, a child suffering from blood leukaemia, an old couple, and a young couple.
-An accident emergency case occurs, and Ganesh opens the emergency room for treatment.
+An accident emergency case occurs, and Ganesh opens the ER for treatment.
 The hostages began to doubt his threats.
 Police rescue fails, and they end up conceding to his demand and operating on Bhuvana.
 The hostages grow sympathetic to Ganesh's cause and help him and pray for him.

 Ayyanar, the DCP, tries to get even for getting slapped by Ganesh during one of the hostage talks.
-Ayyanar pretends to be an injured victim and enters into the room.
+Ayyanar pretends to be an injured victim and enters the room.
 The hostages refuse to move out of the room even as Ganesh gets apprehended by Ayyanar.
 Though the hospital had agreed to operate on Bhuvana, no hospital seems to have a matching heart to perform a heart transplant.
 This is when Ganesh is determined to give her his own heart.
-He cuts his hand to send for a blood group, and it matches to Bhuvana’s blood group.
-The doctor refuses to accept the heart of a living person, stating that it is illegal.
+He cuts his hand to send for a blood group, and it matches Bhuvana’s blood group.
+The doctor refuses to accept a living person's heart, stating that it is illegal.
 Ganesh decides to kill himself and sacrifice his life for hers.
 All the hostages persuade him to find some other way.
 Ganesh talks to Bhuvana one last time and then commits suicide, thereby giving his heart to Bhuvana (indicating his love towards her).